Shaedil/Quick-Draw/script.md

 Interducin' the mighty new Quick Draw technology!
 Ya ever had a shootout in your living room partner?!
 Yeehaw!

-Powered by Arduino technology and a Go webserver, I'm able to fire my gun in my underwear, ping a third party server to determine who fired first, and suffer the consequences, like any proud red-blooded american should
+Powered by Arduino technology and a Go webserver, I'm able to fire my gun in my underwear, ping a server to determine who fired first, and suffer the consequences, like any proud red-blooded American should

 But don't squat on your spurs partner!
 Any good cowboy knows not to ask a barber if ya need a haircut, so take a look at our 100% gen-you-ine reviews